 Waimānalo - potable or sweet water - Ahupua'a, named for its largest stream, covers just over 11 square miles.
-The ahupua'a was once rich with Hawaiian sites, though many have vanished or been destroyed over the years.
+The ahupua'a was once rich with Hawaiian sites, but many have vanished or been destroyed over the years.
 Located just south of Kaiona Beach Park, there are remnants of Pāhonu Pond, an ancient Hawaiian stone enclosure where fishermen put turtles that were to be consumed by the ali'i.
 Stories tell of former small fishing villages along the shore.
-The pu'uhonua of Haununāniho (binding the teeth), a sacred site where anyone was forgiven, formerly rested on a small hill mauka of the present highway.
+The pu'uhonua of Haununāniho (binding the teeth), a sacred site where anyone was forgiven, formerly rested on a small hill makai of the present highway.
 Various sources have recorded at least four heiau in Waimānalo and numerous sacred pohaku (stones).
-They include Kini, a fishing shrine that was tossed inland when the road was built, and Pohaku Pa'akiki, found in the shoreline waters near Sea Life Park and Kaupō Beach Park, the site of the ancient fishing village of Ko'onāpou which was abandoned in 1853, due to the smallpox epidemic.
+One such stone is Pōhaku Pa'akikī, sacred to local sweet potato farmers who offered 'awa daily to Kamohoali'i, their shark god.
+Kaupō Beach Park was the site of the ancient fishing village of Ko'onāpou which was abandoned in 1853, due to the smallpox epidemic.
 Some of the earliest habitation sites in the State of Hawai'i are located in the Bellows dune fields.
 Twelve major archeological sites, including religious temples (heiau), have been identified in the watershed.

 In pre-contact and pre-sugar days the area supported a large system of taro lo'i with a wide variety of traditional Hawaiian crops clustered around stream areas.
 Additional upland taro lo'i, fed by small streams and springs, existed along the base of the Ko'olau range.
 These lo'i were served by a system of 'auwai (irrigation ditches) from the springs and streams.
-The areas agricultural tradition has a long and rich tradition.
+The area's agricultural tradition has a long and rich history.
 The lo'i were destroyed when the entire ahupua'a was leased and cattle were introduced.
 These changes destroyed the traditional plantings of sugar cane, ti, and wauke, as well as large trees, resulting in the loss of vegetation throughout the whole area.
-During the Great Mahele of King Kamehameha III from 1846 to 1848, the approximately 7,000 acres Waimānalo Ahupua'a was reserved as "Crown Lands."
+During the Great Mahele of King Kamehameha III from 1846 to 1848, the approximately 7,000-acre Waimānalo Ahupua'a was reserved as "Crown Lands."
 Between 1846 and 1851, native Hawaiians were awarded fee simple patents for their home sites and cultivated lands.
 In 1840, Waimānalo was a ranch for sheep and cattle, but 10 years later, sugar dominated the ahupua'a.